sdneon/node/README.md

   * The different modes are script in `lib/internal/main/*.js`.
     * Some codes in them have to be skipped to avoid crashing.
 For example, prepareMainThreadExecution() & markBootstrapComplete().
     * For REPL, `internal/repl` is modded to have a "Don't Exit" flag when closing REPL.
 The corresponding `process.closeRepl()` method added let's us to know if REPL mode is active, and is used to close the REPL without exiting Node.JS.
-  * Tested OK switching back and forth between runRepl & runMain.
+  * Tested OK switching back and forth between runRepl & runMain, and from SEA mode.
     * As noted, main module/script has to be purged from require.cache so as to let it be re-loaded and run again.